Let’s Make a Difference: Learnings From Allyship & Action 2.0

 What’s your hope and how are you personally going to push for change and progress in the advertising agency?

-I am proud of Chemistry for making diversity, equity, and inclusion a priority this year.
+KATIE: I am proud of Chemistry for making diversity, equity, and inclusion a priority this year.
 But I know there is far more work to be done.
 My personal hope is that we normalize talking about these topics.
 I think for far too long we’ve been taught to leave certain topics at the door when we come to work.
 And I think for far too long that has contributed to a culture that has not been equitable or inclusive.

 So, I will push for more conversations and I will push for making space for all voices.
 Change won’t truly happen until we’re willing to listen to one another.

-I think it’s so important that Chemistry is making these conversations a priority and that other employees are just as enthusiastic.
+SYDNEY: I think it’s so important that Chemistry is making these conversations a priority and that other employees are just as enthusiastic.
 But I hope that the fire is still there once the media attention dies down.
-But that’s where I hope to make change.
+But that’s where I hope to make a change.
 Being so vocal that people don’t have a choice but to listen and that it inspires others to feel the same.

-The advertising industry is historically known for forward thinking and influencing culture.
+EMILY: The advertising industry is historically known for being forward-thinking and influencing culture.
 That perception is all smoke and mirrors when we aren’t supporting and representing all human beings.
 My ultimate hope is two-fold: that we make diverse hiring decisions reflective of our community, and that BIPOC individuals feel supported after they’re hired.
 Leadership makes the hiring decisions, but it’s largely up to peers to be inclusive once they’re part of the team.
 That’s where it gets personal.
 Am I willing to speak up in a room when my gut tells me a comment or idea is out of place?

 As an Account Supervisor, am I leading my clients in allyship and anti-racism?
 Am I looking for opportunities to include and uplift minority audiences in my briefs long after it’s national news?
 There’s a corporate responsibility, but there’s also immense individual responsibility.
 “You have to change who you are, not just what you’re doing.” – Gabrielle Shirdan, VP Creative Director, McCann